baba2k/graphql-crud-server/README.md

 ## What is graphql-crud-server?

-graphql-crud-server is a GraphQL library written in golang
-for building generic CRUD graphql servers fast and simple.
-No need for any models
-or other overhead.
+graphql-crud-server is a GraphQL library written in golang for building generic CRUD graphql servers fast and simple.
+No need for any models or other overhead.
 Just load a graphql schema and start the server.
-See section
-"Getting Started" for more details.
+See section "Examples" for more details.

 ## Installation